clux/kubecon2020/source/slides.md

 notes:
 - Funnily enough, watchers end up being one of the more complicated of the three.
 Entirely due to watch corner cases.
 - Internally, we model it with FSM.
-And we are using basically a state transformer to pass around the STATE (shown above), along with the actual watch events (ultimate thing we want to return)
+And we are using basically a state transformer to pass around the STATE (shown above), along with the actual watch events (ultimate thing we want to return).
-- But because one of these could be a list step, a watcher::Event could be a whole collection - so we expose helpers that flatten this into a regular watchevent stream
+- Sometimes the watcher will give you a whole chunk of items, that happens during a relist.
+Generally, you want to work with a flattened version of that stream, we currently have some helpers for that.

 ---
 ### kube-runtime: watcher usage